How Artificial Intelligence Can Improve Data Security

-How AI Can Improve Data Security
+How Artificial Intelligence Improves Data Security

 At the 2018 Oracle OpenWorld, an annual conference on innovative cloud technology, experts acknowledged AI’s potential to reshape the world of business.
 CEO of Oracle Mark Hurd was one of them.
 He predicted that cybersecurity and AI are going to change business models by 2025.

 Oracle’s founder Larry Ellison also stated that AI will play an important role in helping businesses to identify, assess, and even solve online threats.
 He confirmed that Oracle is working on AI, and will be leveraging it to make business data more secure.

 Ellison also commented on how Oracle’s next-generation cloud will make data a valuable corporate asset.
 According to him, developers have become more productive because of the autonomous cloud, which allows for greater reliability and shorter development times.

 At the conference, Oracle also announced that they are hosting their cloud services from nine new locations.
 They expect these data centers to be up and running by next year.

 AT&T CEO Thaddeus Arroyo also provided valuable insights at the OpenWorld conference.
 He recommends that businesses should leverage the Cloud and AI to engage with their consumers.
 This will not only enable better customer experiences but will also increase data security.